Safe Data Governance Privacy Notice

 Opt-Out of Electronic Communications: You may opt out of receiving promotional messages from us.
 Just follow the instructions in those messages.
 If you opt out of promotional messages, we may still send you other messages, like those about your account and legal notices.

-Change Your Cookie Settings: At this time, Safe Data Governance Limited does not respond to “do not track” signals across all of our Services.
-However, you have the ability to adjust the settings using the cookie manager on our website or you can choose to set your browser to remove or reject browser cookies before using Safe Data Governance Limited’s websites.
+Set Your Browser to Reject Cookies: At this time, Safe Data Governance Limited does not respond to “do not track” signals across all of our Services.
+However, you have the ability to adjust the settings using the cookie manager on our website or how you choose to set your browser to remove or reject browser cookies before using Safe Data Governance Limited’s websites.
 The drawback with restricting certain cookies is that certain features of Safe Data Governance Limited’s websites may not function properly without the aid of cookies.

 When it comes to personal data you have defined rights regarding how your data is collected, processed and shared.
 These rights are explained below: